pathgenevocam/readthedocs/docs/source/beast.rst

   :alt: Beauti tip dates

 Now we need to decide on a population model and set some other priors.
 Depending on your species/dataset a constant or exponential population size may be more appropriate.
-However, a `Coalescent Bayesian Skyline` model allows for different population sizes through time and allows use to construct skyline plots which show the estimated population size or genetic diversity through time.
+However, a `Coalescent Bayesian Skyline` model allows for different population sizes through time and allows us to construct skyline plots which show the estimated population size or genetic diversity through time.
 Change `Yule Model` to `Coalescent Bayesian Skyline`.
 All the priors can be set but for most datasets changing the `ucldMean.c` option is all we need to do.
 Change `Uniform` to `Log Normal` and click on the arrow to expand the options.
 Change `M` (Median) to the subsitution rate you used on the `Clock Model` tab, set `S` (standard deviation) to ``0.5`` and click the tickbox next to `Mean In Real Space`: